-Cross-sectional Study-A type of epidemiological study of a group or groups which examines the relationship between exposure and outcome to a chemical or to chemicals at one point in time.
+Cross-sectional Study-A type of epidemiological study of a group or groups which examines, at one point in time, the relationship between exposure to a chemical or to chemicals and outcome.

 Data Needs-Substance-specific informational needs that if met would reduce the uncertainties of human health assessment.